 This utility executes predefined tests to test the MySQL Utilities.
-The tests are located under the /mysql-test directory and divided into suites (stored as folders).
-By default, all tests located in the /t folder are considered the 'main' suite.
+The tests are located under the / mysql-test directory with the default tests located in the /t folder.
+The utility supports dividing tests into suites, which are stored as folders with their own /t folder for the test files.
+Those tests located in the base /t folder are considered the 'main' test suite.

 You can select any number of tests to run, select one or more suites to restrict the tests, exclude suites and tests, and specify the location of the utilities and tests.
+The utility attempts to locate the tests based on name in any of the suites in the /suites folder with the exception of a special test suite named 'performance' where performance-related tests are placed.
+This suite is not included by default and must be specified with the --suite option to execute the performance tests.